Ivan1248/vidlu/README.md

 `Trainer` defines a full machine learning algorithm.
 It has `train` and `eval` methods.
 Some of its more important attributes (components) are: `model`, `eval_batch_size` (E), `metrics` (E), `eval_step` (E), `loss` (L),  `batch_size` (L), `jitter` (L), `train_step` (L), `extensions` (L), `epoch_count` (O), `optimizer` (O), `lr_scheduler` (O), `data_loader_f` (D).
 E denotes evaluation components, which do not affect training, L learning components, and O learning components mostly related to optimization.

-`ChecpointManager` is used for storing and loading the state of a trainer (and some other things) in the file system.
+`CheckpointManager` is used for storing and loading the state of a trainer (and some other things) in the file system.

 `vidlu.training.steps` defines training and evaluation steps.
 Instances of step classes (inheriting `BaseStep`) have a `__call__` method that accepts a `Trainer` instance and a data batch.
 Training steps can be stateful and might need to define `state_dict` and `load_state_dict` methods.
 There are steps of different supervised, adversarial, semi-supervised, normalizing flow, and some hybrid algorithms.